adchsm/Slidebars/README.md

 Whats New
 ---------

+Version 0.8.2 - Released February 24, 2014

+* Event handling has been re-written in this update for better Android support.
+Also fixed an error where unnecessary space was added below the site content on a window resize.
+Thanks to francis-ceril, ecclescake and dmmikkel.

 Version 0.8.1 - February 17, 2014

 * Fixed an error which caused Slidebars to fail when only using one Slidebar.
 Thanks to Damien Jarry (wibimaster) for the fix.